 DOV has moved forward with some restructuring plans to reduce costs and improve margins.
 Likewise, accreditive buyouts and bolt-on acquisitions have worked in its favor and have reduced the bumpiness in its refrigeration segment.
-Because of this, Dover managed to see 14% adjusted earnings increase during the last quarter.
-Sales grew by just under 4%.
+Because of this, Dover managed to see a 29% adjusted earnings increase during the last quarter.
+Sales grew by 5%.
 This highlights that the restructuring is working and the steady nature of Dover’s product mix.
 Many of DOV’s products tend to be must-haves for other consumer and industrial applications.
 This makes them a bit immune to changes in the economy.

-With a forward price-to-earnings ratio of 15.90 and a growing 2.10% yield, Dover could be a great industrial stock to buoy your portfolio.
+With a forward price-to-earnings ratio of 15.80 and a 1.9% yield, Dover could be a great industrial stock to buoy your portfolio.

 Xylem Inc (XYL)

 Perhaps one of the most critical commodities out there happens to be water.
 Moving, cleaning and storing it for our ever-increasing population is becoming a paramount issue.
 And Xylem Inc (NYSE:XYL) is the industrial stock to make that happen.